-The data set has been developed through the Nippon Foundation-GEBCO Seabed 2030 Project.
-This is a collaborative project between the Nippon Foundation of Japan and GEBCO.
+This documentation provides information on GEBCO's global bathymetric grids developed since 2019, through The Nippon Foundation-GEBCO Seabed 2030 Project.
+This is a collaborative project between The Nippon Foundation of Japan and GEBCO.
 The Seabed 2030 Project aims to bring together all available bathymetric data to produce the definitive map of the world ocean floor and make it available to all.

 The Nippon Foundation is a non-profit philanthropic organisation active around the world.
-GEBCO is an international group of mapping experts developing a range of bathymetric data sets and data products, operating under the joint auspices of the International Hydrographic Organization (IHO) and UNESCO's Intergovernmental Oceanographic Commission (IOC).
+GEBCO is an international group of mapping experts developing a range of bathymetric data sets and data products, operating under the joint auspices of the International Hydrographic Organization (IHO) and the Intergovernmental Oceanographic Commission (IOC) of UNESCO.